moheebprojects/CryptoCurrrency-Subreddit-ETL/README.md

 #Project Overview
 Purpose:
-The project aims to analyze community sentiment and discussions around a specific topic (assumed to be cryptocurrency) on Reddit.
-The goal is to extract posts and comments from a designated subreddit, apply sentiment analysis, and organize the data for insights and visualization.
+The project aims to analyze community sentiment and discussions around the CryptoCurrency Subbredit community on Reddit.
+The goal is to extract posts and comments from the CryptoCurrency subreddit, apply sentiment analysis, and organize the data for insights and visualization.

 ## Key Objectives:

-Extract subreddit data to analyze community sentiment.
+Extract data from the CryptoCurrency subreddit to analyze community sentiment.
 Determine patterns and trends in discussions related to cryptocurrency.
 Understand the correlation between post engagement (upvotes, comments) and sentiment.

 ## Technology Stack:

-PRAW API: To scrape posts and comments from the designated subreddit.
+PRAW API: To scrape posts and comments from the CryptoCurrency subreddit community.
 Pandas: For data manipulation and transformation of the scraped data.
 PySpark: To handle large datasets and perform data processing and sentiment analysis.
 TextBlob: An NLP library used for calculating sentiment scores for both posts and comments.